Check Website Webserver

 What is the difference between a web server and a web host?

-• Web hosting uses web servers to store the web pages; the web server is a computer that servers those web pages.
+• Web hosting uses web servers to store the web pages; the web server is a computer that serves those web pages.

 • Web hosting is a facility provided by a server.
 One web server can host many customers' websites on that server.